etnt/ipv6_only-socket-test/README.md

 # IPv4/IPv6 Dual Socket Binding Test

-This repository contains Erlang programs to test IPv4 and IPv6 socket binding behavior on different operating systems, specifically examining how the `IPV6_V6ONLY` socket option affects the ability to bind separate sockets to the same port.
+This repository contains both Erlang and C programs to test IPv4 and IPv6 socket binding behavior on different operating systems, specifically examining how the `IPV6_V6ONLY` socket option affects the ability to bind separate sockets to the same port.

+**THERE SEEM TO BE SOMETHING WRONG WITH THE ERLANG BEHAVIOUR ON LINUX, or... ???**
+(see the example outputs below)

 ## Background